marintoro/Rainbow/README.md

 algorithm (which is one of the 6 components of Rainbow) by Implicit Quantile Network (IQN).<br/><br/>
 As showed in the graph below, R-IQN raise better performance than Rainbow and thus become the new state-of-the-art on Atari.
-However, we didn't have enough computational power to run multiple seeds and more runs are needed to make a more confident SOTA claim.
+However, to make a more confident SOTA claim it should be run multiple times with different seeds.

 <p align="center">
 <img src="https://github.com/marintoro/Rainbow/blob/master/images_README/Rainbow_vs_RIQN.png" alt="drawing" width="800"/>